Math Calculators

 Mixed Fraction Calculator

-This calculator performs mixed number to improper fraction conversions.
-A fraction is called proper when its numerator is smaller than its denominator.
-A fraction is called improper, when its numerator is equal to denominator or is larger than the denominator.
+Easily convert mixed numbers to improper fractions with our dedicated mixed number to improper fraction calculator.
+In mathematics, a fraction is considered "proper" when its numerator is smaller than its denominator.
+Conversely, an "improper" fraction has a numerator that is equal to or greater than its denominator.

 Directions for use